meirwah/awesome-incident-response/README.md

 * [Responder PRO](http://www.countertack.com/responder-pro) - Responder PRO is the industry standard physical memory and automated malware analysis solution
 * [KnTList](http://www.gmgsystemsinc.com/knttools/) - Computer memory analysis tools
 * [Rekall](http://www.rekall-forensic.com/) - Open source tool (and library) for the extraction of digital artifacts from volatile memory (RAM) samples
+* [Memoryze](https://www.fireeye.com/services/freeware/memoryze.html) - Memoryze by Mandiant is a free memory forensic software that helps incident responders find evil in live memory.
+Memoryze can acquire and/or analyze memory images, and on live systems, can include the paging file in its analysis.

 ### Memory Imaging Tools
 * [OSForensics](http://www.osforensics.com/) - OSForensics can acquire live memory on 32bit and 64bit systems.
 A dump of an individual process’s memory space or physical memory dump can be done